Coherent-Partners/spark-python-sdk/README.md

   - `service` - the service name
   - `version` - the semantic version a.k.a revision number (e.g., 0.4.2)

-A `folder` contains one or more `service`s, and a `service` can have multiple `version`s.
+A `folder` contains one or more `service`s, which can have multiple `version`s.
 Technically speaking, when you're operating with a service, you're actually interacting with a specific version of that service (the latest version by default - unless specified otherwise).

 Hence, there are various ways to indicate a Spark service URI:

 - `{folder}/{service}[?{version}]` - _version_ is optional.
-- `service/{serviceId}`
+- `service/{service_id}`
-- `version/{versionId}`
+- `version/{version_id}`

 > **IMPORTANT:** Avoid using URL-encoded characters in the service URI.